 The Pepper House is a beautiful family homestay run by Dave and Diem in the heart of rural Phong Nha.
 The three rooms are in solidly built cottages surrounding a central pool.
 High ceilings and white walls give a lightness and though very sparsely furnished, there are some elegant touches such as French doors and bamboo light fixtures.
 Air-con and WiFi are also there if you need it.
 The bathroom...
 Read our full review of Pepper House Homestay.

 Phong Nha Farmstay is the child of Aussie Ben and Vietnamese Bich who have worked tirelessly to put Phong Nha on the tourist trail.
 As the national park has grown in popularity and the town has prospered, so too has their farmstay, the first foreign-run guesthouse in a region that was once off-the-radar.
-Rice is nice.
-Located eight kilometres from town, the farmstay (which is not actually a...
+Located eight kilometres from town, the farmstay (which is not actually a working farm but...
 Read our full review of Phong Nha Farmstay.

 Built into a hillside that slopes down to a pretty lake, Phong Nha Lake House Resort will appeal to those looking for solid, modern accommodation in natural surrounds.
 The bungalows and villas are well-equipped and well-furnished, with clean lines and cream-coloured walls jazzed up with wooden baseboard, a four-poster bed elegantly draped in mosquito net and framed art.
 While not the most...
 Read our full review of Phong Nha Lake House Resort.

 The Travelfish newsletter is sent out every Monday and is jammed full of free advice for travel in Southeast Asia.
 You can see past issues here.